Al Perez

-Al Perez (born July 23, 1960) is a retired American professional wrestler.
+Al Perez (born July 23, 1957) is an American retired professional wrestler.
 He held 16 titles during a 20-year career, including the WCWA World Heavyweight Championship.

 Professional wrestling career

-Early career
+Early career (1982–1985)

 Perez began wrestling as an amateur in high school and was one of the top athletes in his home state of Florida.
 He started professional wrestling in 1982.
 He wrestled in Southwest Championship Wrestling in Texas and formed a team in ICW with Joe Savoldi known as the "New York Rockers".
 He then worked for the World Wrestling Council in Puerto Rico where he teamed a lot with Joe Savoldi and later feuded with Invader l.

-Mid South
+Mid-South Wrestling (1985–1986)

-In 1986 Perez wrestled for Bill Watt's Mid-South Wrestling, and teamed with "Wildcat" Wendell Cooley and defeated the team of Steve" Dr. Death" Williams and Bruiser Bob Sweetan for the Mid-South Tag Team Championship.
+On August 31, 1985, while wrestling for Bill Watts's Mid-South Wrestling, Perez teamed with "Wildcat" Wendell Cooley, and defeated the team of "Dr. Death" Steve Williams and Bruiser Bob Sweetan for the Mid-South Tag Team Championship.
 Sweetan was substituting for Ted DiBiase while DiBiase was touring Asia.

-World Class
+World Class Championship Wrestling (1987–1988)

 Perez went on to make a name for himself as "The Latin Heartthrob" in World Class Championship Wrestling in 1987, where he was the top heel for several months.
 He was managed by Gary Hart and feuded with Kevin Von Erich, Kerry Von Erich and Dingo Warrior.

 Perez won the World Class Texas Championship after supposedly defeating previous champion Warrior in a phantom match in Puerto Rico on 21 June 1987.
 He later defeated Kevin Von Erich for the WCWA World Heavyweight Championship by forfeit.
 On 25 December 1987 he successfully defended the title in a steel cage match against Kerry Von Erich, recently returned from a 1986 motorcycle accident.
 Hart and Von Erich's father Fritz were supposed to be handcuffed together but after Fritz was attacked by several heels and afterwards (kayfabe) collapsed with a suspected heart attack, Hart alone was handdcuffed to the ropes.
 A distraught (kayfabe) Von Erich nonetheless went ahead with the title challenge.
 Perez managed to smash Von Erich's head into the handcuffs to score the pinfall win.

 Von Erich later defeated Perez for the title.
 Perez and Hart left for Jim Crockett Promotions.

-Jim Crockett Promotions (NWA) and PWF
+Jim Crockett Promotions (1988–1989)

-In 1988, Perez moved to the National Wrestling Alliance's Jim Crockett Promotions with Hart and teamed with Larry Zbyszko along with feuding with Nikita Koloff and Dusty Rhodes.
+In 1988, Perez moved to the National Wrestling Alliance's Jim Crockett Promotions with Hart and teamed with Larry Zbyszko feuding with Nikita Koloff and Dusty Rhodes.

+Professional Wrestling Federation (1989)

 In 1989 he wrestled for Dusty Rhodes' Professional Wrestling Federation based in Florida.
 He won the PWF Florida Heavyweight Title, defeating Mike Graham for the title.
 He later lost the title to Dustin Rhodes.